radwankakar/infrastructure/docs/research/applications/eclkc-cloudgov.md

 ## Death Knell

-The issue we're currently facing is that there is something off with the routing.
+The issue we're currently facing is that there is something off with the routing within the app regarding PHP and Drupal.
+It is likely related to a default expected route that the app diverges from.
 We've made it to the point of encountering the following error when visiting our cloud.gov site (hsicc.app.cloud.gov):

 ```[bash]
 The website encountered an unexpected error.
 Please try again later.